RiotGamesCookbooks/rbenv-cookbook/README.md

 Attribute    | Description                                                 | Default
 -------      |-------------                                                |---------
-ruby_version | the ruby version and patch level you wish to install        | name force        | install even if this version is already present (reinstall) |
+ruby_version | the ruby version and patch level you wish to install        | name force        | install even if this version is already present (reinstall) | false global       | set this ruby version as the global version                 | false

 ### Examples